SimeonHristov99/ML_21-22/Week_01 - Hello, Python!/README.md

 ## Task 5

 The boolean variables ketchup, mustard and onion represent whether a customer wants a particular topping on their hot dog.
 We want to implement a number of boolean functions that correspond to some yes-or-no questions about the customer's order.
-For example:
+For the next four functions, fill in the body to match the English description in the docstring.

 ```python
 def onionless(ketchup, mustard, onion):